cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 ## Introduction

-The current most used feature is sending token from one blockchain to another.
-When sending a token from one blockchain to another, you will end up with a token `voucher` on the other blockchain.
+The current most used feature with IBC is sending token from one blockchain to another.
+When sending a token from one blockchain to another, you will end up with a token `voucher` on the other (target) blockchain.

 Imagine two blockchains, blockchain A and blockchain B. In the beginning, you have your token on blockchain A.